jakemcc/jakemccrary.com/source/_posts/2019-04-30-how-i-use-social-media.markdown

 categories:
 ---

-Over the years, I've read many articles about the negative parts of social media.
+Over the years, I've read many articles about the negative aspects of social media.
 You've probably read articles extolling the benefits of cutting social media out of your life.
 These articles are abundant and easy to find through a search for ["stop social media"](https://www.google.com/search?q=stop+social+media) or ["quit social media"](https://www.google.com/search?q=quit+social+media).

-Social media hasn't played a significant role in my life for a couple years.
+Social media hasn't played a significant role in my life for a couple of years.
 I first started being more mindful of how I consumed social media in 2013.
 Back then, I temporarily switched to using a [feature phone](https://en.wikipedia.org/wiki/Feature_phone) (a non-smart phone) for a month and a half.
 This really reset my relationship with consuming media on a phone.
 Since my phone was my primary entry point into Twitter and Facebook, my usage of both plummeted.

-Since then, I've continued to take a careful look into how I use social media and how to tweak my usage to get maximum enjoyment with minimal downsides.
-This has involved changing how I use the desktop web applications for both Twitter and Facebook.
+Since then, I've continued to take a careful look at how I use social media and have made tweaks to get maximum enjoyment with minimal downsides.
+This has involved changing how I use the desktop web applications for both Twitter and Facebook[^1].

+[^1]: Ignoring LinkedIn and Goodreads, I think Facebook and Twitter were the only social media platforms I used back then.

 The following books have helped shape my thinking towards digital distractions.
 They've put into words some of the practices I stumbled into.
 They've affected how I use smart phones and how I approach social media.